Kong/docs.konghq.com/app/enterprise/0.31-x/plugins/openid-connect.md

 #### config.logout_methods

-Specify HTTP methods that are allowd for logout.
+Specify HTTP methods that are allowed for logout.
 You can use these
 methods:

 * `"POST"`